I bet you’ve seen more World War I movies than you think you have.

 War Horse came out a few years ago, so you may know that one.

-A totally ridiculous choice was Julie Andrews as a spy and Rock Hudson as stupid pilot in Darling Lili.
+A totally ridiculous choice was Julie Andrews as a spy and Rock Hudson as a stupid pilot in Darling Lili.
 (Loved the music, hated the story).

 World War I on the ground in film

-My Boy Jack was so very sad–the story of how Rudyard Kipling brow-beat his only, near-sighted son into serving.
+My Boy Jack was so very sad–the story of how Rudyard Kipling browbeat his only, near-sighted son into serving.
 The boy died almost immediately.

 We enjoyed the fantastic aerial shots by intrepid pilots in The Flyboys‘ bi-planes.